jkotrc/Field-Plotter/README.md

 ## About Project
 ---
 Field Plotter is a learning tool for AP and IB Physics made as my computer science IA.
 It plots a customizable interactive 3D plot of the electric field around any user-specified static point charges.
 The project is divided into two sub-modules: a statically linked library, `libfieldplotter`, and a frontend that uses the library. `libfieldplotter` is platform independent, potentially useful outside the scope of the program and `frontend` will depend on whatever GUI library is used (e.g. Qt, GTK+,...).
+So far, `frontend` is nothing but a GLFW window for debugging purposes.

 ## Technologies
 ---